 Development activities for each new generic drug product begin several years in advance of the patent expiration date of the brand-name drug equivalent.
 This is because the profitability of a new generic drug usually depends on the ability of the Company to obtain FDA approval to market that drug product upon or immediately after the patent expiration date of the equivalent brand-name drug so that the Company will be among the first to market the new generic drug product.
 As other off-patent drug manufacturers receive FDA approvals on competing products, prices and revenues typically decline.
-Accordingly, the Company's ability to attain profitable operations depends on the Company's ability to develop and introduce new products, the resumption of FDA review of the Company's application for new drug approvals at its Brooklyn plant, the timing of FDA approval of such products and the number and timing of FDA approvals for competing products.
+Accordingly, the Company's ability to attain profitable operations depends on the Company's ability to develop and introduce new products, the resumption of FDA review of the Company's application for new drug approvals at its Brooklyn plant, the timing of FDA approval of such products.